 So what is sustainable fashion?

-The term refers to practices adopted by companies and consumers to reduce their negative environmental impact.
+The term refers to practises adopted by companies and consumers to reduce their negative environmental impact.
 Everything needs to be sustainable—from the moment a supplier starts growing the fibres for production to our decision to discard that constricting old pair of jeans.

 Eco-friendly fashion isn’t just a fad—it’s an integral part of the global effort to reduce pollution and protect the planet.
 In this article, we’ll examine what the industry has done so far and what it still needs to do in its shift to more environmentally conscious modes of production.